SkyeEmmyMods/CarpetEnhancedDispensers/README.md

 # Carpet Enhanced Dispensers
-A carpet extension designed to add new features to dispensers via enchantments and smithing
+A carpet extension designed to add new features to dispensers via enchantments